Hybrid nonlocality via atom photon interactions with and without impurities: Introduction

 In discrete systems, violations of Bell inequalities are routinely investigated both theoretically and experimentally, although, for CV systems, the Bell expression to examine the violation of local realism is not straightforward.
 Specifically, J.S.
 Bell \cite{Bell1964} himself argued that Gaussian states which possess positive (Gaussian) Wigner functions, would not violate these inequalities.
 This was believed to be true for a long time until it was disproved by employing \cite{Banaszek1998, Chen2002} non-Gaussian measurements to extract the violation out of Gaussian states.
-In particular, the maximal violation for the Einstein Podolski Rosen (EPR) state \cite{epr1935} is obtained using pseudospin operators \cite{Chen2002} (later generalized pseudospin operators \cite{Zhang2011}).
+In particular, the maximal violation for the Einstein-Podolsky-Rosen (EPR) state \cite{epr1935} is obtained using pseudospin operators \cite{Chen2002} (later generalized pseudospin operators \cite{Zhang2011}).
 Nevertheless, the connection of negativity in Wigner function with its maximal violation of Bell inequality by a quantum state is an interesting question and has been pursued in several works for CV systems \cite{Banaszek1998,Chen2002,sap2018}.
 We intend to investigate the link, if any, between these two quantities for hybrid quantum systems.

 To investigate the violation of Bell inequality for a prototypical hybrid system consisting of an atom (a qubit) and a single mode of light (CV system) (see Fig. \ref{fig:schematic}), we integrate the concepts both from qubit and CV systems.
-Specifically, to acquire the Bell statistics, we introduce a hybrid measurement strategy that uses Pauli measurement on an atom and generalized pseudospin operators in the CV component of the system \cite{Chen2002,Zhang2011}.
+Specifically, to acquire the Bell statistics, we introduce a \ph{\textit{hybrid measurement}} strategy that uses Pauli measurement on an atom and generalized pseudospin operators in the CV component of the system \cite{Chen2002,Zhang2011}. \ph{We define \textit{hybrid nonlocality} to be the extraction of nonlocal correlation from the hybrid system with the aid of a hybrid measurement scheme.}